In this tutorial, we’ll go over the basics of React’s onClick

 Here, the sayHello

-function accepts a name as a parameter, which is then used to alert a message.
+function accepts a name as a parameter, which is then used to customize the alert message.
+In this case, the function accepts the name Yomi

 event handler.
-In the example below, the button’s value is gotten via e.target.value
+In the example below, the button’s value is retrieved via e.target.value

 import React from "react"; const App = () => { return ( <button value="Hello!" onClick={(e) => alert(e.target.value)}> Say Hello </button> ); }; export default App;